 Sometimes, because of sickness, job loss or other reasons, people become overwhelmed by bills.
 This is not the time to ignore the problem and hope it goes away.
 First, contact creditors in writing and advise them of your situation.
 While they are not obligated to give you extra time to pay your bills, they may be willing to consider alternative payment plans.
 Then assess your options:

-Most credit counselors offer services through local offices, the Internet, or on the telephone.
-If possible, find an organization that offers in-person counseling.
+Most credit counselors offer services through local offices, the internet, or over the telephone.
+If possible, find an organization that is licensed and offers in-person counseling.
 Many universities, military bases, credit unions, housing authorities, and branches of the U.S. Cooperative Extension Service operate nonprofit credit counseling programs.
-Your financial institution, local consumer protection agency, and friends and family also may be good sources of information and referrals.
+Your financial institution, local consumer protection agency, and friends and family may also be good sources of information and referrals.

 For a list of credit counselors see the List of Adjustment Service Companies.